 Brainstorming Your Dream House

-Just like when you plan to buy an existing home, it’s helpful to
+Just like when you plan to buy an existing home, it’s helpful to do the following for building a new home:

 - Make a list of your must-haves and dream-haves, such as the number of bedrooms and bathrooms you’d like, along with other features that you have in mind.
 If you’ve visited open houses lately, consider what really caught your eye and interested you.